soniag0125/auction_test/README.md

 # Auction Demo

 API to add virtual bids for an auction.
+This project is using Spring Boot, Java 8, JUnit for the unit test and Maven to manage the dependencies.